 Do Debt Management & Consolidation Loans Work?

-I recommend you look into a debt consolidation loan, you could visit the debtconsolidation.loans website for this.
-The pros of a consolidation loan are it centralizes your debt into one low monthly payment.
+The pros of consolidating your debt are it centralizes your debt into one low monthly payment.
 It also forces you to have a due date, usually 36 to 60 months for most unsecured loans.
 When I was paying off my $30,000 debt, on two different occasions, I used consolidation loans to help.
 Implied within this sentence are the big risks that come with consolidation loans.

 First, you need to have a good to excellent credit score to get the best rates.
 Specifically, I wouldn’t apply for a consolidation loan until your credit score is 700 or above.
 Preferably, you’ll want a score of at least 740+ to get anything close to the low rates advertised.
 When applying, your goal should be to beat or match the lowest rate you currently have (21% in this case).
 Keep in mind each formal application will be a hard credit check, which will temporarily lower your overall score.
 I recommend applying for one and no more than three loans at any given time.
 If you don’t qualify, wait three months or until your score returns to 740+.
 I’ve had good experiences with LendingClub but I also saw a spike in spam emails and snail mail after applying.
 This is annoying but no reason not to explore your options.
 Alternatively, you can look for an option where you can use something you own, such as your car, as collateral.
 You can find these by searching for car title loans near me, and do your research to see if this is a good fit.